 Christ the King is a “church for the city” seeking to serve God in worship, serve one another in love, and serve our city by bearing witness to the good news about Jesus Christ in both word and deed.

-CTK Stories is going to explore how these three elements are worked out on a daily basis.
-We’ll start with the last one first—serve our city—looking at a business lab in Dorchester, both owned and managed by members of CTK Dorchester.
-In addition, CTK staff have an office in the lab, interacting daily with long time residents of the neighborhood, who are looking to serve their community in a wide variety of ways.
+A business lab in Dorchester, both owned and managed by members of CTK Dorchester, is a great example of serving our city.
+CTK staff have an office in the lab, interacting daily with long time residents of the neighborhood, who are looking to serve their community in a wide variety of ways.

 On a weekday morning in Fields Corner, Dorchester is bustling with morning commuters walking to the T stop or sitting in traffic on Dorchester Ave.
 Just next to the popular home.stead bakery and café—a cozy spot full of beautiful pastries and plentiful coffee—you’ll find the entrance to Fields Corner Business Lab.
 Although the sign is unassuming, the energy and entrepreneurship that goes on inside is quite remarkable.